 Advantages of supervised machine learning algorithms

-- Wide range of applications: Supervised learning can be applied to a wide range of problems, including classification, regression, and structured prediction.
-This makes it a versatile and flexible method for a variety of tasks.
+- Wide range of applications: Supervised learning is versatile, allowing it to be applied to classification, regression, and structured prediction problems, making it a flexible method for various tasks.

 - Easier to implement: Supervised learning models are generally easier to implement and understand compared to unsupervised algorithms, making it a more accessible option for many practitioners.
 Besides, a large pool of algorithms is available.